PowerShellCrack/STIGSCAPWinTool/README.md

     Logs\		   <-- Output logs for LGPO and advanced logging (Use CMTRACE) SCAP\		   <-- SCAP Benchmark files.
-Follow README.md instructions in folder Temp\		   <-- Store generated LGPO config and pol files Tools\		   <-- Tools used in scripts, such as LGPO
+Follow README.md instructions in folder Temp\		   <-- Store generated LGPO config and pol files Tools\		   <-- Tools used in scripts, such as LGPO DSC\		   <-- NEW.
+The idea is to add dsc configuration files here and and apply them along with STIGS/SCAP

 ## SOURCES: